A Guide to Oxfordshire’s Ancient Market Towns

 Abingdon

-Abingdon is a picturesque market town which is actually the oldest town in England.
+Abingdon is a picturesque market town and the oldest town in England.
 It’s also a civil parish.
 Constructed around 676AD, the abbey gave its name to the emerging town that grew around it.
 The town is packed with history, and the area was occupied from the early Iron Age.

-There are even Roman defensive enclosure remains under the town centre.
-As the Thames river runs through Abingdon, there are plenty of serene riverside walks to follow.
-For a trip to the past, you can visit the Abingdon County Hall Museum.
+There is even a Roman defensive enclosure under the town centre.
+As the River Thames runs through Abingdon, there are plenty of serene riverside walks to follow.
+You can visit the Abingdon County Hall Mueseum for a trip to the past.
 Its high arches once sheltered market stalls with a courthouse on the first floor.

 Banbury Cross, Oxfordshire’s